- Off The Beaten Path

-You then make our way returning Vang Vieng town, using local transportation or tractor.
-En route, you visit the ethnic minority villages of Hmong, Souay and Taidam villages meeting the warm and friendly hill tribe people and observing their traditional tribal costumes.
+You will then make our way returning Vang Vieng town, using local transportation or tractor.
+En route, you’ll visit the ethnic minority villages of Hmong, Souay and Taidam villages meeting the warm and friendly hill tribe people and observing their traditional tribal costumes.

-You enjoy kayaking down Song River for 3 hours visiting temples and local caves.
+You will enjoy kayaking down the Song River for 3 hours to visit temples and local caves.
 Return to your hotel after an exciting day.

 Overnight in Vang Vieng

-You drive out of Vang Vieng in the early morning for Vientiane.
-Along the way you make a stop to visit Vang Xang, a famous archeological site dating back 11th century.
-After about 2 hours drive you will get to Vientiane, the charming and fascinating capital of Laos.
+You’ll drive out of Vang Vieng in the early morning for Vientiane.
+Along the way, you make a stop to visit Vang Xang, a famous archeological site dating back the 11th century.
+After about 2 hours drive, you will get to Vientiane, the charming and fascinating capital of Laos.
 This small town conjures up exotic images, with the curious mix of Lao, Thai, Chinese, Vietnamese, French influences.

 Overnight in Vientiane

-In the evening you are transferred to Vientiane airport for your short flight to Siem Reap.
+In the evening, you will be transferred to Vientiane airport for your short flight to Siem Reap.
 Upon arrival, you will be met and warmly welcomed by our local guide.
-Then we transfer to the hotel for check in.
+Then we will transfer to the hotel for check-in.

-Enjoy walking at busy pub street where you can find many bars for cool drink or shopping at Angkor Night Market.
+Enjoy walking at a busy pub street where you can find many bars for a cool drink or shopping at Angkor Night Market.